About the Jean Ritchie Fellowship

 If awarded a fellowship, you will not be eligible to apply for another five years.

-Please consult the map to determine if the county and state in which you live, or are originally from, is eligible as defined by the fellowship requirements.
+Please consult the Appalachian Regional Commission website (click here) to determine if the county and state in which you live, or are originally from, is eligible as defined by the fellowship requirements.
 Please indicate your county and state in your cover letter.

 Fee: Ten dollars per submission.
 You may apply in more than one genre.
-For each genre in which you apply, there is an additional five dollars reading fee.
+For each genre in which you apply, there is an additional ten dollar reading fee.
 Pay online.

 Submissions are accepted ONLY through our online submission form.
 For the online submission form click here.